pslucas0212/virtwho-customerportal/README.md

 # systemctl start virt-who
 ```

-Let's check the status virt-who
+Let's check the status of the virt-who daemon.
 ```
 # systemctl status virt-who
 ```